 It can be hard to know when to seek help for a hoarding problem.
 After all, at what point does simple messiness or a need for a good deep clean transition into being a mental disorder?
 As a general rule, that line comes when the person in question can no longer control their hoarding tendencies.

 If you notice that you or your loved one becomes extremely upset, especially to an irrational degree, when the topic of purging some items comes up, it may be time to seek help.
-It’s also a good idea to get help if living conditions in the home become dangerous or unsanitary.
+Its also a good idea to get help if living conditions in the home become dangerous or unsanitary.
 Although it may feel like a betrayal of your loved one, getting them the help they need can vastly improve their quality of life.

 People with a hoarding disorder feel anxiety if they throw anything away.
 This results in massive piles of newspapers, magazines, old clothes, tools, photographs, food, boxes, bags, and more throughout their home.
 Over time the living space becomes a walkway between stacked items.